 Although it is important to improve the nutrient content of all menu items, you can also develop promotions that offer a unique selling point and encourage customers to pick a healthier meal or snack to eat.

-Consider including drinks and salad or vegetables and a piece of fruit with meal deals - this could also give you the competitive edge.
+Include healthier options.
+Consider including healthier drinks and salad or vegetables and a piece of fruit with meal deals - this could also give you the competitive edge.